x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-mail-enabled-security-groups.md

 New-DistributionGroup -Name "File Server Managers" -Alias fsadmin -Type security
 ```

-For more information about using the Shell to create mail-enabled security groups, see [New-DistributionGroup](https://technet.microsoft.com/library/7446962a-cf07-47a1-90d8-45df44057065.aspx).
+For more information about using Exchange Online PowerShell to create mail-enabled security groups, see [New-DistributionGroup](https://technet.microsoft.com/library/7446962a-cf07-47a1-90d8-45df44057065.aspx).

 #### How do you know this worked?